LearnLib/ralib-benchmarking/README.md

     The generated pdf is ```plots/tacas2024-table-results.pdf```

-    *Note:* The generaled pdf has more rows and columns than the table in the paper.
+    *Note:* The generated pdf has more rows and columns than the table in the paper.

 2. Generating plots

     this step requires latexmk and a latex distribution with pgfplots to be installed